-3. Transmit.
-While HOLDING the Program switch, press the button on the transmitter that you would like to control the selected receiver channel.
+- 3. Transmit.
+While HOLDING the Program switch, press the button on the transmitter. - 4.
+Release.

-4. Release.
 Once the code is learned, the Program switch can be released.

 You can advance from programming one channel to another by releasing the Program switch and tapping it to advance steps and then holding it.
-For instance: You have programmed Channel One and you want to program Channel Two.
+For instance: You have programmed Channel One and you want to program Channel Eight.
 Release the Program switch.
-Press it one time and release it to advance from Channel One to Channel Two.
+Press it 7 times and release it to advance from Channel One to Channel Eight.
 Now, press and HOLD the Program switch.
-The LED will flash two times.
+The LED will flash eight times.
 As before, do not release it.
+Now press the button on the remote.
+Programming is now completed.